One Word Can Build a Mindful Class Culture

 Take it from someone who knows, Dare to try something where you aren’t sure of the outcome, and you are modeling the growth mindset from day one.

-Enter the coupon code IRK95 when you pre-order Amber Chandler’s upcoming book from Routledge/MiddleWeb and get a 20% discount.
+Enter the coupon code MWEB1 when you order Amber Chandler’s book The Flexible ELA Classroom from Routledge/MiddleWeb and get a 20% discount.